JetBrains/kotlin-web-site/docs/tutorials/spring-boot-restful.md

 }
 ```

-As can be seen this is again pretty much a one-to-one translation of Java to Kotlin, with nothing special required for Kotlin.
+As can be seen, this is again pretty much a one-to-one translation of Java to Kotlin, with nothing special required for Kotlin.

 ## Creating the Application class
 Finally we need to define an Application class.
 As Spring Boot looks for a public static main method, we need to define this in Kotlin